ESTCube-1: End of mission

 The mission ended due to degradation of the photovoltaic power system and subsequently the batteries became exhausted.
-The last official transmission was transmitted on 17 February, 2015, however, imaging the Earth and gathering environmental data continued till May 19, 2015.
+The last official transmission was transmitted on 17 February, 2015, however, imaging the Earth and gathering telemetry data continued till May 19, 2015.
 The plan to test a solar sail the satellite carried failed since the sail cable unwinding mechanics did not survive the rocket takeoff vibration.

 Design

 Measurements and weight

 During the development of the Estonian satellite mission it was decided to make a 1U CubeSat.

 By standard 1 unit (1U) CubeSat base side length must be 100.0±0.1 millimeters and satellite height must be 113.5±0.1 mm.

 Mass is also set in CubeSat standard, the highest possible mass for 1U CubeSat is 1300 grams.